 Tiny wild island

 The tranquil and beautiful island of St. Agnes has the most south-westerly community in the British Isles.
 Flower farming and fishing are the traditional occupations and visitors can enjoy a stress-free holiday with the silence only broken by the natural sounds of sea or bird, since traffic is rarely encountered.
 St. Agnes still has a lighthouse, the second oldest in the British Isles, but it is now disused as a light and has become a private house.
-Troy Town Farm on the island is the southernmost settlement in the United Kingdom.
+The population of the island was 73 people at the 2001 census.

 A footpath follows the deeply indented coastline, revealing beautiful sandy coves, rugged granite outcrops, heath, download, meadow, and a freshwater pool.
 This habitat attracts butterflies and moths and is often the first landfall for American vagrants or migrating birds.
 There is a profusion of wild flowers and lichens, testament to the unpolluted atmosphere and the brilliance of the night stars can be enjoyed on safe and solitary strolls.
 The evening activities are simple - a pint at the pub, a boat trip to birdwatch and see the sunset.
 Pleasures too are simple.
 Time to stand and stare, swim and dive in the crystal clear sea, search for beads at Beady Pool (relics of a 17th century shipwreck), or just find a quiet niche and settle down to read or paint.

 St. Agnes joins the island of Gugh by a tombolo, a kind of sandbar, called the Gugh Bar, which is exposed only at low tide.
-The Gugh is inhabited, with some three residents making a total population of 73 people (2001 census).
-The highest point on the island is called Kittern Hill and is only 105 feet above sea level.
-The main population centre is in the north and middle of the island.
+The Gugh is inhabited, with some three residents .
+The main population centre of St. Agnes is in the north and middle of the island.
 The southern end of the island is covered by the heather moorland of Wingletang Down.

 The recently renovated Island Hall can be rented for functions or group activities.
 Cricket, tennis and fishing can be enjoyed by visitors to St. Agnes.
 A boat service in the excellent purpose-built catamaran "Spirit of St. Agnes", offers daily trips to St. Mary's and the other islands, it also follows the weekly Gig Race.
 Longer trips provide an opportunity to view seals and birds at close proximity.
 There is a lighthouse on the island, but it is now disused.
 Four miles west is the Bishop Rock Lighthouse.